-With a long a successful history in engine building, Detroit Diesel knows what works in designing powerful truck solutions.
-The Detroit Diesel DD13 packs a fuel efficient punch.
-With muscle that extends to 470 horsepower, the DD13 is is versatile enough for a range of applications while retaining the type of fuel economy that’s become more important than ever to the long, continuous hauls of the modern fleet.
+With a long and successful history in engine building, Detroit Diesel knows what works in designing powerful truck solutions.
+The Detroit Diesel DD13 packs a fuel-efficient punch.
+With muscle that extends to 470 horsepower, the DD13 is versatile enough for a range of applications while retaining the type of fuel economy that’s become more important than ever to the long, continuous hauls of the modern fleet.

 By incorporating BlueTec emissions technology, trucks using this engine can run for longer and keep the air cleaner while doing so.
 Advanced cooling systems also reduce fan time, which is another factor that lowers fuel consumption.

 Reliability is just as important, and the DD13 utilizes several cutting edge technologies to perform efficiently.
 This reduces wear over time and allows the engine to do its job with fewer maintenance stops.
 The Amplified Common Rail System (ACRS) optimizes the injection process for smooth acceleration and less vibration.
 The reduced friction and vibration mean less wear on parts over time as well as a quieter engine during operation.

 The DD13’s Torque Response

 The Detroit Diesel engineers designed the DD13 with a flat torque curve, meaning smoother acceleration so the driver needs to shift less often.
 It can be tedious as well as fatiguing to do that much shifting.
 Every aspect of the DD13 is built for ease of use and efficiency, as the engineers know that a smooth ride is just as important as power and efficiency.